wp-plugins/book-a-place/README.txt

 1. You can find a shortcode for each scheme in Schemes section.
 This shortcode can be embedded to any post or page.

 That’s it!
 Now everybody can book a place.
 You will get an email about this as administrator and user will get an email too.
 Email templates can be edited in Settings section (‘E-mail templates’ tab).
 In section Orders administrator will find information about all orders.

-== ToDo ==

-1. Event manager.
-1. Scheme reusing - different events can use the same scheme.

 == Screenshots ==